-Helping students with beginning measurement is so important in developing their future measurement and math skills.
-To begin, having a strong introduction to measurement for 1st and 2nd grade students can make a huge difference in their foundational understanding of measurement!
+Helping students with beginning measurement is so important in developing their future math skills.
+To begin, having a strong introduction to measurement for 1st and 2nd grade students can make a huge difference in their foundational understanding of this important skill!
 Get started with this introduction to measurement for 1st and 2nd grade students.

 Identifying Centimeters and Inches